zeroxoneafour/polonium/readme.md

 * Move and tile windows with your mouse and keyboard
 * Set layouts independently of desktop

-## bugs/limitations
+## X11
-* X11 has been tested but is not officially supported
+X11 has been briefly tested but is not officially supported.
+If you encounter an issue running the script on X11, make sure it is reproducible in Wayland before submitting a bug report.
-* Probably slow due to poor optimization

 ## building
 Requires `npm` and `kpackagetool5`